ballerina-platform/module-ballerinax-zoom.scheduler/README.md

 ## Setup guide

-To use the Zoom scheduler connector, you must have access to the Zoom API through [Zoom Marketplace](https://marketplace.zoom.us/) and a project under it.
+To use the `ballerinax/zoom.scheduler` connector, you must have access to the Zoom API through [Zoom Marketplace](https://marketplace.zoom.us/) and a project under it.
 If you do not have a Zoom account, you can sign up for one [here](https://zoom.us/signup#/signup).

 ### Step 1: Create a new app